 Summer and early fall in the Caribbean mean plenty of bargain fares, especially the last two weeks of August and the first week of September as families get ready for school.
 The first week of January, right after the Christmas/New Year’s peak fare period, also tends to be a great time for low-cost cruise fares from Florida to the Caribbean.
 Our advice: Plan to book at least six to eight months in advance to get the best deals on low-season sailings.

+2. Know the players.
+MSC Cruises, a Switzerland-based line that caters to Europeans, often offers seven-night cruises on its mega ship out of Miami (depending on the season, you can score rates as low as $499 per person).
 Royal Caribbean International offers some great deals as well, especially on its three- and four-night Bahamas cruises, which dip as low as $199 per person.
 Norwegian Cruise Line has been bundling free drinks and dining packages with $599 per person fares on seven-night Caribbean itineraries — and that’s on its newest ships.
 Last, but not least, Carnival Cruise Line offers some super low rates on short Bahamas and Caribbean cruises, on its older ships especially.

+3. Consider older ships.
 Older vessels don’t have all of the fancy entertainment and dining venues and amusement park-type thrills of the newest mega ships, but many have been refit and offer cool new features.
 This is especially true on Carnival and Royal Caribbean ships.

+4. Look beyond Miami.
 Florida has five main cruise ship ports: In addition to Miami, you can cruise from Fort Lauderdale, Port Canaveral, and Jacksonville on the Atlantic Coast and Tampa on the Gulf Coast.
 Carnival cruises from all five, while Royal Caribbean and Norwegian offer itineraries from all but Jacksonville.

+5. Opt for a two- to four-night sailing.
 Not only are these shorter cruises, which typically visit the Bahamas or Key West and Cozumel, a great value, but they’re also a great introductory experience for first-time cruisers or couples with kids trying to determine if it’s the right kind of vacation for the whole family.
-Look for bargain basement rates of three days for as little as $179 per person or five days for just $269 per person.
+Look for bargain basement rates for as low as $99 per person (really!).

+6. Price interior cabins.
 Does your bedroom at home have a balcony with an ocean view?
-Probably not, so an interior cabin, almost always the cheapest fare unless the category sells out, makes a cost-effective option on a cruise.
+Probably not -- so, an interior cabin (which is almost always the cheapest fare unless the category sells out) makes a cost-effective option on a cruise.
 Today’s ships have so many activities and entertainment venues that you’re not apt to notice you don’t have an ocean view from your cabin, especially since you’ll mostly be there when it’s dark outside.
-And you can enjoy sea views from almost anywhere else on the ship.
+And, you can enjoy sea views from almost anywhere else on the ship.

-If you’re a family of four, or four friends who don’t mind sharing a cabin to snag a bargain, look for cabins that can accommodate four people.
+7. Third and fourth passengers get a discount.
+If you’re a group or family of four and mind sharing a cabin to snag a bargain, consider cabins that can accommodate four people.
 Bunk up this way, and you’ll lower everyone’s fare by as much as 20 percent.

-MSC has a “Kids Sail Free” program that lets two children under the age of 12 stay in their parents’ cabin without a charge on select sailings.
+8. Kids sail free (sometimes).
+Depending on the season some cruise lines may offer a "kids sail free" promotion, which often allows two children under the age of 12 stay in their parents’ cabin for free on select sailings.
 It’s hard to beat that deal for a cheap cruise from Florida for a family of four!